New Council of Europe Handbook for Local Authorities on Human Rights

-Category: Non-discrimination, Other human rights treaties and mechanisms, Refugee and asylum seeking children
+Category: Non-discrimination, Other human rights treaties and mechanisms, Refugee , migrant and asylum-seeking children

 A new human rights handbook has been launched by the Council of Europe's Congress of Local and Regional Authorities.
 The handbook encourages local authorities to promote human rights in their policies and sets out many examples of good practice.
 Notably, it discusses the role local authorities must play in protecting the rights of asylum-seeking children, children from Gypsy/Traveller backgrounds and LGBTI children.

 The handbook was launched by the Congress at its meeting on 27th March 2018.

 This new "tool" takes the form of a user-friendly guide for local and regional authorities.
 It is aimed directly at staff members of all levels and impresses upon them the importance of embedding a human rights-based approach into local policies and practice.
 The handbook emphasises that engaging with human rights has wide benefits and can lead to more effective policies, improved social cohesion, more content citizens and increases in economic development and citizen participation.
 It notes that embedding a human rights-based approach need not be costly as it is often more about "rethinking, reassessing and adapting" existing approaches.